-Portfolio Holder Priorities 2013/14 Cllr Robert Hannaford Customer Access elp Me With My Financial and ousing Problem UPDATE 1 One View of Debt Work has started to bring together the services that touch our residents in multiple debt to us; i.e. housing benefit overpayments, council tax arrears and rent arrears.
-Council Tax Recovery staff, Housing Benefit Overpayment Recovery staff and Housing Rent's Income Management Officers were finally able to physically come together to form the One View of Debt team in October.
+Portfolio Holder Priorities 2013/14 CIIr Robert Hannaford Customer Access

+Help Me With My Financial and Housing Problem UPDATE services t multiple d s started to bring together the that touch our residents in debt to us; i.e. housing benefit nents, council tax arrears and Council Tax Recovery staff, Housing Benefit Overpayment Recovery staff and Housing Rent's Income Management Officers were finally able to physically come together to form the One View of Debt team in October.
 With a mission statement of 'maximum contact results in minimum debt' and a purpose 'to deal with a customer's total debt as one, and to help customers to get fixed and stay fixed', staff have been busy learning each other's systems, processes and procedures.
 Priority for the team is to increase the number of automated payment lines, so that more customers, who are just paying and don't need other help, can self serve by phone or online.
 This frees up staff resources to spend with those customers who are struggling to pay.
 The team have drawn up an action plan of improvements for the new year including: • Overhauling correspondence to make it more user friendly • A new OVOD web page to inform on what help is available • Making more payment dates and frequencies available, in line with when and how often people get paid • Reducing the use of enforcement agents so as to keep costs down.
 The team work closely with CAB and Homemaker through our Exeter Money Advice Project (EMAP) to help those customers struggling with debts, and EMAP are delighted to be involved as their location in the CSC pod means they can get problems with benefits, rents or council tax sorted out straight away.
 The team have come up with the following operating principles: • Put the customer, not their debt, at the centre of your decision making.

-- Look for ways to help, not for ways not to help

-- Don't punish customers for past behaviour

-- Make every contact count

-- Gather information from all systems before making a decision

-- Don't take unnecessary recovery action

-- Increase collection within the realistic capabilities of our customers

-- Increase ways to pay and make it easier to pay

-- Help customers to help themselves

-- Prioritise new debt, and ring fence old debt

-- Reduce manual intervention

-- · Reduce use of enforcement agents

-- Don't add unnecessary costs for customers

-- Decrease costs for the Council

-- Promote sensible borrowing and seek out alternatives to pay day loans

-- Prepare our customers for what's coming

-- Always tell customers how we can help

-- Work to keep people in their homes

-- Make good use of profile information

-- Don't take recovery action in April, use that month to work with customers with debts for previous year(s)

-- Always collect full contact details (landline/mobile/email), and check info we hold is up to date

-- Don't take recovery action within the month instalment is due

-It's still early days, but the team have been thinking about how they can measure success, with possible measures being:

-- Increased amount collected

-- Reduced amount of recovery action taken

-- Reduced costs to customers

-- · Reduction in use of bailiffs
+Look for ways to help, not for ways not to help Don't punish customers for past behaviour Make every contact count Gather information from all systems before making a decision Don't take unnecessary recovery action Increase collection within the realistic capabilities of our customers Increase collection within the realistic capabilities of our customers Increase ways to pay and make it easier to pay Help customers to help themselves Prioritise new debt, and ring fence old debt Reduce use of enforcement agents Don't add unnecessary costs for customers Don't add unnecessary costs for customers Don't add unnecessary costs for customers Decrease costs for the Council Promote sensible borrowing and seek out alternatives to pay day loans Prepare our customers for what's coming Always tell customers for what's coming Always collect full contact details (landline/mobile/email), and check info we hold up to date Don't take recovery action within the month instalment is due It's still early days, but the team have been thinking about how they can measure succes with possible measures being: Increased amount collected Reduced amount of recovery action taken Reduced amount of recovery action taken